cwiredu1/Environmental-Data-Analysis-/README.md

 # Project Requirement
 All the datasets are processed to match their coordination systems.
 The cleaned datasets have the same coordination systems as the land cover/land use (MCD12Q1) data.
+Transfer the projection of the IN polygon to match the projection of the land cover images.
+Transfer the projection of the precipitation data to match the projection of the land cover images.
+Mask NDVI, land covers, and precipitation data over the IN region.
+Merge 16-day NDVI data into monthly data.
+Transfer NDVI data and land cover to data frames.
+Each pixel is 500m * 500m.
+When transferring the pixels to data frames, the center of a pixel will have a point.
+Despite the different spatial resolutions of NDVI (Land cover) and precipitation data, we didn’t downscale the precipitation data from 0.25 degrees to 500m.
+We directly used the points (x and y coordinates) to extract the upscaled precipitation data.
+Thus, the scale of precipitation is much larger and coarser than that of the NDVI and land cover data.

 You are required to conduct the data analysis and data visualization for the final project:
 1. Spatial mapping NDVI and land cover/land use in 2019 (Refer to Module 4 and the review video of Modules 3-5)